 Now, let’s apply that to the gym.

-If you are complete untrained and out of shape then merely adding any exercise will get you results.
+If you are completely untrained and out of shape, then merely adding any exercise will get you results.
 That’s why it’s often easy to see good weight loss early on in your efforts.

 But, let me warn you, that will not last forever.
 Your body will adapt, and you will stop losing weight.

-It is very common for people doing exercise such as: running, walking, or a class at the gym to see little or no change in their body.
+It is prevalent for people to do exercise such as: running, walking, or a class at the gym to see little or no change in their body.